 Talk to other tour guides

-Get active in the local tourism community
+Connect with the local tourism community

-- With your local council
+- With your local city council

-- The tourist information office
+- Your local tourist information office

 - Hotel front desks and tour desks